 To enable the auto-retry function, bit retry_s (D0 of the SI RETRY_s register) has to be set to the appropriate value.
-Auto-retry is enabled for retry_s = 0 when the channel is configured for lighting applications (CONF = 0).
-It is enabled for retry_s = 1 for DC motor applications (CONF[x] = 1).
+Auto-retry is enabled for retry_s = 0 when the channel is configured for lighting applications (CONF=0).
+It is enabled for retry_s=1 for DC motor applications (CONF[x] =1).

+, , ,

 CONF[x] Retry_s bit auto-retry

 0 0 enabled

 0 1 disabled

 1 0 disabled

 1 1 enabled

 Table 10.
-Auto-retry activation for lamps (CONF = 0) and DC motors (CONF = 1)
+Auto-Retry Activation for Lamps (CONF=0) and DC Motors (CONF=1)

-If auto-retry is enabled, an auto-retry sequence starts when the channel's fault control signal is set to 1 (fc[x] = 1, see Fault delatching) and the retry condition applies (Retry[x] = 1, see Auto-retry).
+If auto-retry is enabled, an auto-retry sequence starts when the channel's fault control signal is set to 1 (fc[x] = 1, Fault delatching) and the retry condition applies (Retry[x]=1.
+See Auto-retry).

-When a failure occurs (fault = 1), the channel automatically switches on again after the auto-retry period.
-The value of this period (t{AUTO}) is set through the SPI port (bits D2 and D3 of the RETRY_s register, see Table 22).
-When the failure cause disappears before expiration of the available amount of auto-retries, the device behaves normally (FSB = 1), but the retry counter keeps its current value and the fault bit remains set until it is cleared.
+When a failure occurs (fault = 1), the channel are automatically switched on again after the auto-retry period.
+The value of this period (t{AUTO}) is set through the SPI port bits (D2 and D3 of the RETRY_s register, see Table 22).
+When the failure cause disappears before expiration of the available amount of auto-retries, the device behaves normally (FSB = 1), but the fault bit remains set until it is cleared.
 This guarantees a maximum device availability without preventing fault detection.

-6.2.3.2 Amount of auto-retries
+6.2.3.2 Number of auto-retries

-In case the device is configured for an unlimited amount of auto-retries (Retry_unlimited_s = 1), auto-retry continues as long as the device remains powered.
-The channel never be latches off.
+In case the device is configured for an unlimited amount of auto-retries (Retry-unlimited_s = 1), auto-retry continues as long as the device remains powered.
+The channel is never latched off.

 In case a limited amount of retries is selected (Retry-unlimited_s = 0), auto-retry continues as long as the value of the 4-bit auto-retry counter does not exceed 15 (bits OD4...OD7 of the RETRY_s register).
-After 15 retries, the Rfull bit of the STATR (OD4 for channel 0, OD5 for channel 1) register is set to logic high.
+After 15 retries, the Rfull bit of the STATR (OD4 for channel 0, OD5 for channel 1) register is set to a logic high.
 The amount of available auto-retries is then reduced to one.
-If the fault still hasn't disappeared at the next retry, the corresponding channel switches off definitively and the fault is latched (FSB = 0, see Protection and diagnostic features and Fault delatching).
+If the fault still hasn't disappeared at the next retry, the corresponding channel is switched off definitively and the fault is latched (FSB = 0).
+See Protection and diagnostic features and Fault delatching.